Have you seen all those attractive green badges on other people’s R packages and thought, “I want a lovely green badge!”

 language: R cache: packages sudo: false addons: apt: packages: - libgsl0-dev # for topicmodels - libxml2-dev # for XML, a dependency of quanteda

 You may be thinking at this point, “How did she know to do those things specifically?” and that is an excellent question.
-If you browse the history of the
+If you browse the

 .travis.yml for tidytext, you can see that things were a MESS for a while.

 Let me share some of the things that have been helpful for me as I have tried to solve problems with building packages on Travis.